medplum/medplum/packages/docs/docs/careplans/tasks/tasks.md

 ## Task start / due dates

 The `Task.restriction.period` field describes the time period over which the [`Task`](/docs/api/fhir/resources/task) should be fulfilled, with `Task.restriction.period.end` representing the _due date_, and `Task.restriction.period.start` representing the (potentially optional) start date.

+## Task completion times

+The `Task.executionPeriod` field describes the time period over which the [`Task`](/docs/api/fhir/resources/task) was actually actioned.
+Properly populating this field makes it easier to identify stalled tasks and compute turnaround-time metrics.

+`Task.executionPeriod.start` is used to store the start time of the _first action_ taken against this task.

+`Task.executionPeriod.end` is used to mark the completion time of the _final action_ taken against this task.

 ## Task comments